abilandz/NAT3054/Lecture_2/git.md

 528917c <=> 528917c49e5dfb581a3e4cd906df86faf2f50961
 ```

 Of course, one does not need to memorize these cryptic commit identifiers.
 While it is simply impossible to memorize the full form even for a single commit, memorizing short form beyond a few commits is not easy either.

-* TBI 20250203 mention commit messages and tags
-* TBI 20241125 mention **git log** and **git reflog**
+And in fact, memorizing commits identifiers is not needed at all, because Git allows specifying a human-readable message when a new commit is made, with the command **git commit -m "some message"**.
+At any point later, both commit identifiers and the corresponding human-readable messages can be retrieved by using commands **git log** and/or **git reflog**.

-Commit identifier works both directions: one uses commit identifier to record the status of all files at a given time in the repository, and then at some pointer later when the content of files in working tree changes, one can use that same commit identifier to recover the status of all files at the time that commit was created.
+Commit identifier works both directions: one uses commit identifier to record the status of all files at a given time in the repository, and then at some pointer later when the content of files in working tree changes, one can use that same commit identifier to recover the status of all files at the time that commit identifier was created.
+For simplicity, in what follows next we will refer to commit identifier simply as _commit_.